begodya/BBSwiftFramework/Pods/EVReflection/README.md

 Run the unit tests to see EVReflection in action.

-EVReflection is used extensively in [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) and [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects)
+EVReflection is used extensively in [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao), [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects) and [AlamofireXmlToObjects](https://github.com/evermeer/AlamofireXmlToObjects)

 ## Main features of EVReflection:
 - Parsing objects based on NSObject to and from a dictionary.
 - Parsing objects to and from a JSON string.
 - Support NSCoding methods encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
 (Support for Set in Swift 1.2)
+- Mapping objects from one type to an other

 ## It's easy to use:

 Defining an object.
-You only have to set NSObject as it's base class (or EVObject for if you want all functionality):
+You only have to set EVObject as it's base class:
 ```
 class User: EVObject {
     var id: Int = 0